Secure Attachment Style: Understanding The Role Of Childhood Caregiver Influence

 Contrary to original beliefs, psychologists now support the notion that insecure attachment styles can be changed, even without a secure base from childhood.
 How so?
 Performing couples’ activities and communicating can boost positive feelings, promote intimacy, and encourage trust in avoidant and insecurely attached partners.
 There are various techniques that therapists and online counselors can use to help adults integrate the parts of themselves that experienced trauma, uncertainty, or neglect as children.

-Mending avoidant attachments
+Mending avoidant attachment

-long-term study of 67 heterosexual couples studied partner interactions during times of stress.
+A long-term study of 67 heterosexual couples studied partner interactions during times of stress.
 It concluded that positive responses from a partner increase positive feelings and decrease negative emotions in a relationship.
 Surprisingly, these results were most robust in avoidant-style participants.

 Another study looked at the benefits of merely reflecting on positive memories of the relationship.
 This practice also helped reduce negative feelings toward partners.
 This was especially true for participants with attachment avoidance.

 What does this mean for your relationship?
-It might be wise to practice partner yoga or some other couples’ activity once per week.
-Strive to communicate more often and more deeply, as this can prompt you to turn toward one another, instead of against or away from (which we often see in avoidant attachment behavior).
+It might be wise to practice partner yoga or some other couples activity once per week.
+Strive to communicate more often and more deeply, as this can prompt you to turn toward one another instead of against or away from (which we often see in avoidant attachment behavior).
 Reflect on positive memories about you and your partner through journaling or meditation.

 If you’re the partner of a person with an avoidant attachment, try your best to cultivate a positive environment.
 Listen to your partner and make them feel loved.
 You’ll be amazed at how little effort it takes to make such a massive difference in your relationship.

-Transforming anxious attachments
+Transforming anxious attachment

 Anxiously attached partners do tend to fare better in relationships, especially compared to their avoidant counterparts.
 For this reason, researchers have focused much less on healing anxious attachments.
 Still, this 2013 study did find the benefits of increasing trust through conversation.
 It also found positive benefits of partner goal validations.

 Additionally, a 2015 study showed that anxiously attached women, in particular, may find relief with couples talk therapy.
 That’s why our top tip for anxious styles is to learn how to communicate your needs better.
-Receiving clear, direct communication from a partner may reduce a tendency to make up stories or meanings in times where things are ambiguous or inconsistent.
+Receiving clear, direct communication from a partner may reduce a tendency to make up stories or meanings in times when things are ambiguous or inconsistent.

-Healing disorganized attachments
+Healing disorganized attachment

 In a 2013 study, researchers looked at the benefits of trust and goal-validating on romantic partners attached insecurely.
 They found that increasing trust reduced attachment anxiety in the short term.
 At the same time, trust reduced attachment avoidance over time—meanwhile, goal validating lessened attachment avoidance immediately and attachment anxiety in the long term.